joyrexus/auth-demos/README.md

 ---

+* `make-curl` - utility for generating test `curl` commands
 * `https-demo` - demo of how to deal with certs when running an `https` server
+* `ldap-auth` - demo of how to authenticate against an LDAP server
 * `basic-auth` - http server prompting for basic authentication
-* `ldap-auth` - demo of how to authenticate against an LDAP server
-* `basic-auth-ldap` - same as above, but validating credentials against an LDAP server
+* `hapi-auth` - same as above, but we're using `hapi.js` as our server framework
-* `hapi-auth-ldap` - same as above, but we're using `hapi.js` as our server framework
+* `hapi-auth-ldap` - same as above, but validating credentials against an LDAP server
-* `make-curl` - utility for generating test `curl` commands